MileHacker Logo

 Public Transit & Taxis

-No public transportation system, like a metro, city buses, or trams, operates within Mammoth Cave National Park itself or connects it to nearby towns.
+No mass transportation system, like a metro, city buses, or trams, operates within Mammoth Cave National Park itself or connects it to nearby towns.
 No route maps, ticketing systems, or hour information applies here.

 Taxi and ride-sharing services remain extremely limited and not dependable for getting to or from the park.